call-report/ffiec-data-connect/README.md

 ## Troubleshooting and Helpful Info

+- General issues with certificates and authentication: Multiple users have reported issues running the library on Windows-based python installations.
+The issues arise from libraries that have dependencies on Windows platform-specific SSL authentication libraries.
+Unfortunately, there are no universal fixes to these issues, as each Windows-based installation can be unique.
+If you are unable to operate the library in Windows, I advise utilizing a service such as Google Colab or finding a Linux-based or Mac-based machine instead.

 - Seeing the `ValueError: Invalid Format String` error?
 Make sure you are running version >= 0.2.7.
 If running earlier versions in Windows, an incompatibility with the `strptime` library prevents parsing of valid date strings.
 A workaround is present in more recent versions of the library.
 To install the latest version, you may type `pip install ffiec-data-connect==0.2.7` at the commend line.

 - The FFIEC Webservice throttles requests.
 As per the Webservice: